Anal itching—known medically as pruritus ani—is generally regarded by physicians as a simple problem that home remedies can alleviate.

 - Eat foods high in fiber, such as cereals, fruits and vegetables.
 Consume prunes, spicy food, orange juice, figs, coffee and beer only in moderation.

 - Manage leakage.
 If you are bothered by leakage, wear a small cotton pad against the anal opening and change it frequently.
-Wear undergarments with a cotton crotch and generally avoid tight clothing.
+Underwear should have a cotton crotch.
+Avoid tight clothing.

 - Don’t schedule long bike rides—at least until the problem is resolved.
 Also, avoid other activities that may cause excessive perspiration.